thanmai59/BVRITHYDERABAD/README.md

 # BVRITHYDERABAD

-### This repository has lab Programs and Project Work
+### This repository has lab Programs and Project Works